Most people that visit Virginia Beach stay in Virginia Beach.

 At the archeology museum of Voorhees Archaearium, you can witness Jamestown Fort’s excavations from 1607 along with numerous other 400-year-old archeological discoveries through educational tours.

-You’ll have a chance to climb on the ships that played their crucial role in the settlement of Virginia’s first colonists.
 In the nearby Glasshouse, you can observe the glassmaking process, which is believed to be one of the first industries of Jamestowne.

 Driving Time: 52 minutes